Endemic COVID-19: Definition and characteristics

 Additionally, if an infectious disease becomes endemic, there is no guarantee that the disease will remain endemic forever.
 A disease that is usually endemic can become epidemic or pandemic in the future.
 For example, in some years, influenza becomes a pandemic, even though it is not usually a pandemic.

 During the course of the COVID-19 pandemic, it became apparent that the SARS-CoV-2 virus was unlikely to die out.
 Eradication is widely believed to be impossible, especially in the absence of a vaccine that provides long-lasting immunity against infection from COVID-19.

-While all of the other outcomes are possible – sporadic, epidemic, pandemic, or endemic – many experts believe that COVID-19 is most likely to become endemic.
+While all of the other outcomes are possible – sporadic, epidemic, pandemic, or endemic – many experts believe that COVID-19 is most likely remain endemic.
 Endemicity is characterized by continued infections by the virus, but with a more stable, predictable number of infected people than in the other three categories.

+Seasonal pattern

+Since its emergence in late 2019, COVID-19 has shown periodic surges in transmission.
+While winter peaks have been common, significant outbreaks have also occurred during summer months.
+For example, winter surges are often associated with colder temperatures, increased indoor activity, and reduced ventilation.
+Summer surges have been linked to travel, large gatherings, and the emergence of new variants.

 Endemic epidemiology

 A March 2022 review said that it was "inevitable" the SARS-CoV-2 virus would become endemic to humans, and that it was essential to develop public health strategies to anticipate this.
 A June 2022 review predicted that the virus that causes COVID-19 would become the fifth endemic seasonal coronavirus, alongside four other human coronaviruses.
 A February 2023 review of the four common cold coronaviruses concluded that the virus would become seasonal and, like the common cold, cause less severe disease for most people.

-As of 2023 it was thought a transition to endemic COVID-19 could take years or decades.
+A review published in 2023 stated that a transition to endemic COVID-19 could take years or decades.